Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Civil Code: Articles 1714 to 1751-1Obligations of the owner (Articles 1719, 1720 and 1724)

-- Decree No. 2015-981 of 31 July 2015 fixing the list of furniture elements of a furnished dwellingFurnished accommodation: criteria for furnishing since 1st September 2015
+- Decree n°2015-981 of 31 July 2015 fixing the list of furniture elements of a furnished dwellingFurnished accommodation: furnishing criteria since 1 September 2015

 FAQ

-- At what temperature should a house be heated?
+- What temperature should a home be heated to?

-- What is the minimum surface area of a rental unit?
+- What is the minimum surface area of a dwelling to rent?

 - Furnished or empty rental: what differences?